MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 The Quantum Development Kit includes extensions for [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64) and [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode), and integration with [Jupyter Notebooks](xref:microsoft.quantum.install-qdk.overview.standalone).

-The Quantum Development Kit supports interoperability with [Python](xref:microsoft.quantum.install-qdk.overview.python) and other [.NET languages](xref:microsoft.quantum.install-qdk.overview.cs).
+The Quantum Development Kit supports interoperability with [Python](xref:microsoft.quantum.install-qdk.overview.python) and other [.NET languages](xref:microsoft.quantum.install-qdk.overview.cs), as well as integration with [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit) and [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq), so quantum developers that are already working in other development languages, can also run their circuits on Azure Quantum.

+> [!NOTE]
-Azure Quantum is an flexible ecosystem.
-You can run Python code on Azure Quantum without explicitly calling any Q# code, such as submitting Qiskit or Cirq circuits, or submitting optimization problems.
-To use these features, you must install the `azure-quantum´ Python package.The Pyhton package `azure-quantum`
+> Azure Quantum is an flexible ecosystem.
+You can run Python code on Azure Quantum without explicitly calling any Q# code, such as submitting Qiskit or Cirq circuits, or submitting [optimization problems](xref:microsoft.quantum.submit-jobs-optimization).
+To use these features, you must install the [`azure-quantum´ Python package](xref:microsoft.quantum.install-qdk.overview.python-only).
- As quantum systems evolve, your code endures.

-As an additional feature, the QDK supports integration with Qiskit and Cirq, so quantum developers that are already working in other development languages, can also run their programs on Azure Quantum.

 ### The quantum programming language Q\#

 Why a quantum programming language?
 In short terms, because you want to write algorithms, not circuits.

 The Q# language allows the integration on classical and quantum computing.
 Q# supports general classical control flow during the execution of an algorithm.
-This allows clean expression of adaptive algorithms that are difficult to express directly in the circuit model of a fixed sequence of quantum gates.
+This allows clean expression of adaptive quantum algorithms that are difficult to express directly in the circuit model of a fixed sequence of quantum gates.
+If you want to learn more, see [What is a quantum program](xref:microsoft.quantum.overview.q-sharp#what-is-a-quantum-program)

 The Q# language doesn’t specify whether qubits are logical or physical.
 This can be decided by the runtime when the algorithm is executed.
 Similarly, the mapping from a qubit variable in a program to an actual logical or physical qubit is decided by the runtime, and that mapping may be deferred until after the topology and other details of the target device is known.
 The runtime is responsible for determining a mapping that allows the algorithm to execute, including any qubit state transfer and remapping required during execution.

 You can use Q# as standalone, in notebooks, and at the command-line or use a host language such as Python or C#.
+For more information, see [the different ways you can run and submit a Q# program](xref:microsoft.quantum.submit-jobs).

 ## Workflow of the quantum software development